gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 Servo Torque And Speed
 ----------------------
-:term:`servo <Servo>` output power is measured in both **speed** and **torque**.
+:term:`Servo` output power is measured in both **speed** and **torque**.
 Speed (normally in seconds per 60°) refers to how fast the :term:`servo <Servo>` turns 60 degrees in Standard Rotation mode.
 Torque (usually measured in oz-in or in kg-cm) refers to the amount of force the :term:`servo <Servo>` can apply to a lever.

 For reference, if you put a 1” bar on a servo, then put a force gauge on the end, the torque rating of the servo (in oz-in) will be measured.
 As you may know, speed and torque have an inverse relationship.
 Generally you can find some insanely powerful servos that are pretty slow (slower than 0.20 s/60°) or some less powerful ones with faster ratios (anything faster than 0.12 s/60° is considered very fast).

 Finding the right :term:`servo <Servo>` for your application can be tough, but a good way is trying to decide if you need more speed or torque, and if your :term:`servo <Servo>` will experience shock loads or not.

 Durability and Servo Gear Material